 As of 2014, many banks are closing many of their satellite offices, so you should check that there is a physical bank in your immediate area if you wish to do a lot of your banking face to face.
 Banks are mostly relying on internet banking or online banking to service their customer base.

 Remember if you are not satisfied with your bank in Denmark, you can always switch banks.
 There are plenty of banks in Denmark and many are clamouring for your account.

 It is quite easy and quick.
 Many times it can be done over the internet within a few minutes.
 A good service to use to check out fees and bank services is www.mybanker.dk .

 If you come from America or Britain,you will be surprised to find out that there are no checks / cheques written in Denmark, so you won't be ordering check books.

 Everything is moving to electronic banking.
-You will need to get a bank card for cash, a Dankort and an internet bank account set up.
-Also learn how to use Giros and Betalings Service for paying bills.
-It can be done online.
+You will need to get a bank debit card, Dankort and an internet bank account set up.
+Also learn how to use Giros and a Betalings Service for paying bills.
+It can all be done online.

-Well it is actually okay once you get used to the system.
-You will have your normal sign in code and password.
+The final thing is getting you NEM ID set up.
+Without a NEM ID you can not use online banking.
+NEM ID allows you to sign in to many national databases including your bank, borgerservice and SKAT (tax service), etc..
+You will have your normal sign in code and a password.
 After you put those in you will get a 4 digit code displayed.
 From that code you find the corresponding 6 digit code that was sent to you.
 You get a list of 172 codes and each code is only used once.
 When you have used all the codes up, you get another code card.

-Of course you have to keep your code card safe, but now a thief has to figure out your 2 passwords and also get hold of your code card in order to access your account.
-The only problem is you have to keep your code card safe, but also accessible!
+Of course you have to keep your code card safe, but now a thief has to figure out your sign in code, password and also get hold of your code card in order to access your account.

 You can go to any bank for a loan.
 Even if you are not a customer of that bank.
 So always check around for the best rates when buying cars, home, boats or need a personal or business loan.